sony/flutter-embedded-linux/DEBUGGING.md

 ```

 ### How to use command line options in the Dart VM
 You can use the environment variables such as `FLUTTER_ENGINE_SWITCHES`, `FLUTTER_ENGINE_SWITCH_*` to use Dart VM command line options.
-If you want to fix always same observatory RUI, you can use the following command.
+If you want to fix always same observatory URI, you can use the following command.

 ```Shell
 $ FLUTTER_ENGINE_SWITCHES=2 \